The key to making money in stocks is to not get scared out of them.

 As stated earlier, diversification is something that should be built into your financial plan regardless of how the market is behaving.
 But that doesn’t mean you can’t readjust your portfolio during a slump to better situate yourself, your family, and your future.
 Fortune favours the prepared, and you should see this as a chance to address imbalances.

-Consider Defensive Sectors
+Consider Investing in Defensive Sectors

 Shifting from growth stocks to more defensive sectors can be a sound decision during a bear market.
 According to Jardine, the Healthcare, Consumer Staples, and Energy sectors are more resilient to downturns and tend to outperform indices because “people still need essentials to live – high-quality companies that provide these products see relatively little change in demand” during bear markets.